Battery Manufacturing Dust Collection & Cleanrooms

-Battery manufacturing creates a combination of air quality challenges that don’t exist in most other industries.
-You’re dealing with reactive metal dusts (lithium, graphite, nickel, cobalt, manganese), toxic solvent vapors (NMP in electrode coating), cleanroom-grade particle control for cell assembly, and off-gassing during formation and testing — all within the same facility, often on the same production line.
+Your battery plant combines air-quality challenges that don’t show up together anywhere else.
+On one production line you’re handling reactive metal dusts (lithium, graphite, nickel, cobalt, manganese), cathode active material powder by the ton, toxic solvent vapor (NMP in electrode coating), cleanroom-grade particle control for cell assembly, and off-gassing during formation and testing.

-Each of these hazards requires a different engineering approach.
-Lithium metal dust is pyrophoric and water-reactive, which means standard wet collectors and many conventional dry systems aren’t appropriate — you need inerted (nitrogen-blanketed) collection with explosion-proof electrical components.
-NMP solvent vapor requires dedicated recovery or abatement systems to meet EPA VOC limits and protect workers from a chemical with a 10 ppm OSHA PEL.
-Cell assembly cleanrooms need HEPA or ULPA filtration to maintain ISO 14644-1 classification.
-And formation off-gas needs exhaust ventilation designed for the specific gases generated during initial charge cycles.
+Each of those calls for a different engineering answer.
+Your lithium metal dust is pyrophoric and water-reactive — standard wet collectors and many dry systems are the wrong tool.
+You need inerted (nitrogen-blanketed) collection with explosion-proof electrical.
+Your cathode active material lines throw heavy powder loads that need high-volume capture and material recovery.
+Your NMP vapor needs recovery or abatement to hold an EPA VOC limit and a 10 ppm OSHA PEL.
+And your cell assembly cleanroom needs HEPA or ULPA filtration to hold its ISO 14644-1 classification.

-The Southwest is becoming a major hub for battery manufacturing and gigafactory construction.
-We work with battery producers to design integrated air quality systems that address all of these hazards — from the dust collection and solvent recovery systems on the electrode production side to the cleanroom filtration on the cell assembly side.
+The Southwest is turning into a battery and gigafactory corridor fast.
+We design integrated air-quality systems that handle every one of these hazards — from dust collection and solvent recovery on your electrode side to cleanroom filtration on your cell-assembly side.
+You get one system that’s engineered to work together, not five vendors who never talk to each other.

-Every system we install is backed by our pass-or-free compliance guarantee.
-If your dust collection, solvent recovery, or cleanroom system doesn’t pass regulatory inspection, we fix it at no cost.
+Every engineered system we install is backed by our pass-or-free compliance guarantee.
+Your dust collection, solvent recovery, or cleanroom system passes regulatory inspection, or we fix it at our cost.

-Why Battery Plants Need Specialized Air Quality Systems
+Why Your Battery Plant Needs Specialized Air Quality

-Battery manufacturing combines reactive dust, toxic vapors, cleanroom requirements, and off-gassing — each requiring a different engineering approach.
+Reactive dust, heavy powder loads, toxic vapor, cleanroom requirements, and off-gassing — each one needs a different engineering approach on your floor.

 Pyrophoric & Reactive Metal Dust

-Lithium metal dust is pyrophoric — it can ignite spontaneously in air and reacts violently with water.
-Cathode materials (NMC, LFP) and anode materials (graphite, silicon) are also combustible.
-Standard dust collection approaches don’t work here.
-These dusts require nitrogen-inert collectors, explosion-proof electrical systems, continuous oxygen monitoring, and specialized discharge handling to prevent ignition during collection and disposal.
+Your lithium metal dust is pyrophoric — it can ignite in air and reacts violently with water.
+Your graphite anode dust and many cathode materials are combustible too.
+Standard collection doesn’t work here.
+These dusts need nitrogen-inert collectors, explosion-proof electrical, continuous oxygen monitoring, and inerted discharge handling to prevent ignition during collection and disposal.
+See combustible dust collectors for how we approach reactive material.

 NMP Solvent Vapor

-N-Methyl-2-pyrrolidone (NMP) is the primary solvent used in cathode slurry coating.
-It’s a reproductive toxin with an OSHA PEL of just 10 ppm (8-hour TWA).
-NMP vapors are released during electrode coating, drying, and calendering.
-Capture and recovery systems are needed for worker protection, to meet EPA VOC emission limits, and to recover NMP with significant economic value for reuse or resale.
+N-Methyl-2-pyrrolidone (NMP) is the primary solvent in your cathode slurry coating.
+It’s a reproductive toxin with an OSHA PEL of just 10 ppm (8-hour TWA), and it releases during coating, drying, and calendering.
+You need capture with recovery or VOC abatement — for worker protection, to hold EPA VOC limits, and to recover NMP, which has real resale and reuse value.

-Cell assembly — electrode stacking or winding, electrolyte filling, and sealing — typically requires ISO Class 6 or 7 cleanroom environments per ISO 14644-1.
-Metallic particles in the cell can cause internal short circuits and field failures.
-Maintaining cleanroom classification requires HEPA or ULPA filtration, controlled pressurization, and careful management of material flow between dirty and clean zones.
+Your cell assembly — electrode stacking or winding, electrolyte filling, sealing — typically needs an ISO Class 6 or 7 battery manufacturing cleanroom per ISO 14644-1.
+A single metallic particle in a cell causes internal shorts and field failures.
+Contamination control means HEPA or ULPA filtration, controlled pressurization, and careful material flow between dirty and clean zones.

 Formation Off-Gassing

-During the initial charge (formation), lithium-ion cells generate gases, including CO, CO₂, ethylene, and hydrogen fluoride (HF), from electrolyte decomposition and SEI layer formation.
-Formation rooms need exhaust ventilation designed for these specific gases, with monitoring and controls to maintain safe concentrations for operators working in or near the formation area.
+During initial charge (formation), your cells generate CO, CO₂, ethylene, and trace hydrogen fluoride from electrolyte decomposition and SEI layer formation.
+Your formation rooms need exhaust ventilation designed for those specific gases, with monitoring and controls to hold safe concentrations for operators working in or near the area.

 Dry Room & Humidity Control

-Many battery production steps—particularly electrolyte filling and cell sealing—require ultra-low-humidity environments (dew points below -40°F).
-Dust collection and ventilation systems serving dry rooms must be designed to prevent moisture intrusion and maintain a controlled atmosphere.
-Ductwork penetrations through dry room envelopes need proper sealing to prevent humidity migration.
+Many of your steps — electrolyte filling, cell sealing — need ultra-low-humidity environments (dew points below -40°F).
+Your dust collection and ventilation serving dry rooms have to prevent moisture intrusion and hold a controlled atmosphere.
+Ductwork penetrations through the dry-room envelope need proper sealing so humidity doesn’t migrate into your critical zones.

-Different process areas need different approaches.
-Here’s what we design and install for each stage of battery manufacturing.
+Different process areas need different answers.
+Here’s what we design and install for each stage of your battery manufacturing.

 Inerted Dust Collectors

-Nitrogen-blanketed cartridge dust collectors with continuous oxygen monitoring, explosion-proof electrical components, and inerted discharge systems.
-Designed for pyrophoric lithium dust and reactive cathode/anode materials.
-Oxygen concentration is maintained below the limiting oxygen concentration (LOC) of the specific dust being collected.
+Nitrogen-blanketed cartridge dust collectors with continuous oxygen monitoring, explosion-proof electrical, and inerted discharge.
+Built for your pyrophoric lithium dust and reactive anode materials.
+Oxygen stays below the limiting oxygen concentration (LOC) of the specific dust being collected.

-Dedicated solvent vapor capture and condensation/adsorption recovery systems for NMP from electrode coating and drying.
-Recovers NMP for reuse or resale — the value of recovered solvent typically provides a meaningful return on the system investment.
-Exhaust concentrations are designed to meet EPA VOC limits and OSHA worker exposure requirements.
+Dedicated solvent vapor capture with condensation or adsorption recovery for NMP from your coating and drying lines.
+Recovered NMP typically returns a meaningful share of the system cost.
+Exhaust is designed to meet EPA VOC limits and OSHA worker-exposure requirements — recovery where it pays, abatement where it doesn’t.

 Cleanroom HEPA Systems

-HEPA and ULPA filtration for cell assembly cleanrooms operating at ISO Class 6–7.
-Fan filter units, ceiling grid systems, and air handling configurations are designed to maintain classification under production conditions.
+HEPA and ULPA filtration for your cell assembly cleanroom at ISO Class 6–7.
+Fan filter units, ceiling grid systems, and air handling configured to hold classification under production conditions.
 Individually scan-tested filters with ISO 29463 certification and full validation documentation.

 Formation Exhaust Systems

-Ventilation and exhaust systems for formation and aging rooms where cells off-gas during initial charge cycles.
-Designed for the specific gas mixtures generated (CO, CO₂, ethylene, HF traces) with appropriate materials of construction, monitoring, and exhaust treatment to protect operators and meet emission requirements.
+Ventilation and exhaust for your formation and aging rooms where cells off-gas during initial charge.
+Designed for the specific gas mix your cells generate (CO, CO₂, ethylene, HF traces) with the right materials of construction, monitoring, and exhaust treatment to protect operators and meet emission requirements.

 Electrode Mixing

-Cathode and anode slurry preparation — weighing, dispensing, and mixing active materials, binders, and conductive additives.
-Primary hazards: reactive dust from powder handling and NMP vapor from slurry preparation.
-Requires inerted collection and local exhaust ventilation.
+Your cathode and anode slurry prep — weighing, dispensing, and mixing active materials, binders, and conductive additives.
+Primary hazards: reactive dust from powder handling and NMP vapor from slurry prep.
+Needs inerted collection and local exhaust.

 Coating & Drying

-Electrode slurry applied to current collector foils (aluminum for cathode, copper for anode) and dried in ovens.
-The primary NMP emission source in the plant.
-Requires high-volume vapor capture with NMP recovery or oxidation.
-Coating dust from edge trimming also needs collection.
+Your slurry gets applied to current collector foils (aluminum cathode, copper anode) and dried.
+This is your primary NMP emission source.
+Needs high-volume vapor capture with NMP recovery or oxidation.
+Edge-trim dust also needs collection.

 Calendering & Slitting

-Coated electrodes are compressed (calendered) for density and slit to final width.
-Both operations generate fine electrode dust from the coated surfaces and foil edges.
-Source-capture hoods with dedicated dust collection prevent both operator exposure and product contamination.
+Your coated electrodes get compressed and slit to width.
+Both generate fine electrode dust from coated surfaces and foil edges.
+Source-capture hoods with dedicated collection prevent operator exposure and product contamination.

-Electrode stacking or winding, tab welding, electrolyte filling, and cell sealing — typically in ISO 6–7 cleanroom and dry room environments.
-HEPA/ULPA filtration maintains particle classification.
-Ultra-low-humidity dry rooms require a moisture-controlled ventilation design.
+Stacking or winding, tab welding, electrolyte filling, and sealing — in ISO 6–7 cleanroom and dry-room environments.
+HEPA/ULPA filtration holds classification.
+Your ultra-low-humidity dry rooms need moisture-controlled ventilation design.

 Formation & Aging

-Cells undergo initial charge/discharge cycles to form the SEI layer.
+Cells run initial charge/discharge cycles to form the SEI layer.
 Off-gassing produces CO, CO₂, ethylene, and trace HF.
-Formation rooms need exhaust ventilation with gas monitoring and appropriate treatment.
-Some facilities use vacuum degassing, which generates concentrated exhaust streams.
+Your formation rooms need exhaust ventilation with gas monitoring and treatment.
+Some facilities use vacuum degassing, which creates concentrated exhaust streams.

 Module & Pack Assembly

-Cells assembled into modules and packs with welding (laser and ultrasonic), adhesive application, and thermal interface material dispensing.
-Fume extraction for welding and adhesive operations, plus general ventilation for the assembly area.
+Cells go into modules and packs with laser and ultrasonic welding, adhesive, and thermal interface material.
+Source-capture fume arms for welding and adhesive operations, plus general ventilation for your assembly area.

-Electrode scrap from slitting, die-cutting, and rejected cells contains valuable active materials.
-Dust collection systems designed for material segregation and recovery capture lithium, nickel, cobalt, manganese, and graphite dust for recycling rather than landfill disposal.
+Your electrode scrap and rejected cells contain valuable active materials.
+Dust collection built for segregation and recovery — including battery recycling dust control — captures lithium, nickel, cobalt, manganese, and graphite for reuse instead of landfill.

 OSHA 29 CFR 1910.1000

-Permissible exposure limits for all airborne contaminants in battery manufacturing: NMP (10 ppm TWA), lithium compounds, nickel (1 mg/m³), cobalt (0.02 mg/m³ — one of the strictest PELs), manganese (5 mg/m³ ceiling), carbon monoxide (50 ppm), and hydrogen fluoride (3 ppm ceiling).
-System design must ensure exposure levels remain below these limits at all operator positions.
+Exposure limits for every airborne contaminant in your plant: NMP (10 ppm TWA), lithium compounds, nickel (1 mg/m³), cobalt (0.02 mg/m³ — one of the strictest PELs), manganese (5 mg/m³ ceiling), carbon monoxide (50 ppm), and hydrogen fluoride (3 ppm ceiling).
+Your design has to hold exposure below these at every operator position.

 NFPA 660 & Combustible Dust

-NFPA 660 (effective January 2026) requires dust hazard analysis for all combustible dust operations.
-Lithium, graphite, and many cathode materials are combustible or pyrophoric.
-DHA testing determines Kst, Pmax, and minimum ignition energy to drive the design of explosion protection, inerting systems, and housekeeping requirements.
-Pyrophoric dusts may require additional controls beyond those specified in NFPA 660.
+NFPA 660 (effective January 2026) requires a dust hazard analysis for every combustible dust operation.
+Your lithium, graphite, and many cathode materials qualify.
+DHA testing determines KSt, Pmax, and minimum ignition energy — driving your explosion protection, inerting, and housekeeping.
+Pyrophoric dusts may need controls beyond NFPA 660 minimums.

 EPA VOC Emission Limits

 NMP is a regulated VOC.
-Battery manufacturing facilities that release NMP above threshold quantities must comply with EPA emission limits, which may require New Source Review permits, best available control technology (BACT), and continuous emission monitoring, depending on the facility’s total VOC emissions and location.
-Solvent recovery or thermal oxidation systems address both worker exposure and environmental requirements.
+Release it above threshold quantities and you’ll face EPA emission limits — potentially New Source Review permits, best available control technology, and continuous emission monitoring, depending on your total VOC emissions and location.
+Solvent recovery or thermal oxidation addresses both worker exposure and the environmental side.

 ISO 14644 Cleanroom Classification

-Cell assembly typically requires ISO Class 6 or 7 environments per ISO 14644-1, with particle concentration limits measured at 0.5 μm and larger.
-Maintaining classification requires validated HEPA/ULPA filtration, positive pressurization, gowning protocols, and particle monitoring.
-System design includes qualification testing (IQ/OQ/PQ) documentation for validation.
+Your cell assembly typically requires ISO Class 6 or 7 per ISO 14644-1, with particle limits measured at 0.5 μm and larger.
+Holding classification means validated HEPA/ULPA filtration, positive pressurization, gowning protocols, and particle monitoring.
+Design includes qualification testing (IQ/OQ/PQ) documentation for your validation files.

-Tell us about your production process — cell chemistry, production stages, and current air quality challenges.
-We’ll walk your facility, identify the requirements for each process area, and design an integrated system that addresses dust, vapor, cleanroom, and off-gas needs.
+Tell us your cell chemistry, production stages, and current air-quality headaches.
+You get a facility walkthrough, a map of the requirements for each process area — CAM, electrode, cleanroom, formation — and an integrated system design that handles dust, vapor, cleanroom, and off-gas in one package.

 Serving battery manufacturing facilities across Arizona, California, Nevada, New Mexico, and Utah.